 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
 Internal assessments indicate similar rates of progress from starting points for disadvantaged pupils and their peers.
 KS2 reading outcomes in 2024/25 show that non-SEN disadvantaged pupils meet the expected standard.
+Improved outcomes in writing among disadvantaged pupils.
+The English curriculum in Y3 will be altered with a focus on securing transcription skills as early as possible in KS2.
+Other year groups will also increase the focus on HW, spelling and grammar to reduce cognitive load.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 Internal assessments indicate similar rates of progress from starting points for disadvantaged pupils and their peers.
 Increased fluency with number, especially rapid recall with times tables facts, enables better outcomes.

 KS2 maths outcomes in 2024/25 show that non-SEN disadvantaged pupils meet the expected standard.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: - qualitative data from pupil and parent questionnaires and teacher observations

-Qualitative and quantitative data from behaviour reports indicating: reduction in the number of reportsreduction in the number of persistent difficulties; Embedded use of the Zones of Regulation approach enables pupils to self-regulate using appropriate strategies.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil and parent questionnaires and teacher observations Qualitative and quantitative data from behaviour reports indicating: reduction in the number of reports reduction in the number of persistent difficulties; Embedded use of the Zones of Regula- tion approach enables pupils to self-reg- ulate using appropriate strategies.